UKCloud/documentation/articles/enablement/enbl-sco-transfer-regions.md

 toc_mdlink: enbl-sco-transfer-regions.md
 ---

-# Data Transfer - VMware Region to Region Service Scope
+# Data Transfer - Region to Region Service Scope

 ## About this document